alabavery/ZoomUploader/README.md

 - create DockerHub account if you don't have one
 - `> docker login --username=yourhubusername --email=youremail@company.com`
 - You should now be able to start the script through `~/.zoom-uploader/cmd/start.sh` (subsequent starts will be much faster)
-- Note that, if you have Docker set up to start on boot, this script will also start on boot (Docker automatically starts the script when Docker starts)
+- Note that, if you have Docker set up to start on boot, this script will also start on boot (Docker automatically starts the script when Docker starts).
+You still need to start it the first time manually, however.
 - You can then stop it through `~/.zoom-uploader/cmd/stop.sh`